escamoteur/get_it_mixin/README.md

 ```dart
   void pushScope({void Function(GetIt getIt) init, void Function() dispose});
 ```
 This can be very useful for injecting mock services when views are opened so you can easily test them.
+Of course you can also push and pop scope directly from your tests as well!

+For more background on how GetItMixin came to be, please see the EXTENDED_README.